t-young31/md-comparison/README.md

 The idea behind this project is similar to the [primes](https://github.com/PlummersSoftwareLLC/Primes) project but with a focus on styles rather than just pure performance.

-The task involves: (1) Reading particle positions and velocities, (2) For each particle make a trial move, evaluate the Lennard-Jones energy and accept it if
+The task involves: (1) Reading particle positions and velocities, (2) Using a velocity verlet algorithm to update the positions and velocities (3) Repeating (2) for 1000 steps and (4) Writing a file of the final particle positions.

+## Requirements

+* git
+* make
+* wget

 ## Install